 Safely disposing of unused and expired medications and used medical supplies helps protect the people around you and your environment.
 There are many safe disposal options available to everyone throughout Wisconsin.

 How to dispose of unused and expired medications

 Keeping unused and expired medications around the house can be dangerous.
 If these medications fall into the wrong hands or are taken by mistake, there can be severe consequences.
 Keep your household safe and make it a habit to safely dispose of medications you no longer need.

 The Wisconsin Department of Justice coordinates two drug take back days each year throughout the state.
-The next Drug Take Back Day is scheduled for October 29, 2022.
+The next Drug Take Back Day is April 22, 2023.

 Permanent drug drop boxes are open year-round and can be found at hospitals, pharmacies, police departments, and other community locations.